7 Ways to Ease Into Meditation

 Often, the moment you try to quiet the mind it will wander in a thousand different directions.
 “I forgot to do this today… the kids have a big test tomorrow…my husband forgot to take out the trash…there is a sale at the grocery store…I don’t have time to sit here doing nothing…” Give yourself a few minutes to let the mind do this and then ask it to quiet down.
 Truly ask it; it’s usually responsive.

 2. Compose a to-do list

-If after letting your mind wander and asking it to quiet down, you are still unable to reach a place of stillness, write those pesky things down and acknowledge them.
-Sometimes that’s all thoughts need— acknowledgement.
+If after letting your mind wander and asking it to quiet down, you are still unable to reach a place of stillness, write those pesky things down, and acknowledge them.
+Sometimes that’s all thoughts need— acknowledgment.

 3. Start a ritual